skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "The first way is that you could head west, cross the bridge, and then head south through Upper Bolwood.
-The woods are dense and unyielding, and some travelers tell tales of Ettins prowling on the edge of the woods from time to time.
+The woods are dense and unyielding, and some travelers tell tales of ettins prowling on the edge of the woods from time to time.
 If you come through the woods you should find yourselves in the village of Woodhurst.